alvarix/webdev/src/content/casestudies/roar.md

 ## The solution
 I’m not a fan of WordPress builders.
 This client had previously been using Divi which I was none too pleased about.
-They also came to realize the debt Divi caused and we decided to find something better.
+They also came to realize the debt Divi incurred and we decided to find something better.
-We settled on Bricks Builder was a beta plugin at the time with a more developer friendly ethos.
+We settled on Bricks Builder which was a beta plugin at the time.

 ### Clever queries in tabs
 One example of how this builder helped development: